R3MODAS/codehelp-backend/Notes.md

 4. compare password if the password we are giving and the hashed password is same or not using bcrypt.compare() and if no then return error and if yes then

-5. create jwt token using jwt.sign() and it returns a token which we will include inside the user.token = token and user.password = undefined as we are gonna send the user object in response and we want to hide the password
+5. create jwt token using jwt.sign() and it returns a token and we will send the some of the user info (except the password) in response as we want to hide the password

 6. we will send the user object in res.cookie() with cookie name, data and options and return status(200) and json with success, user obj, token and message

+So we made a basic signup and login